 Thorlabs is developing a line of open-frame products based on the Elliptec piezoelectric resonant motor, which are ideal for both incorporation into OEM applications and laboratory use.
 As these products are released, they will be listed in the table at right and highlighted in the descriptions below.
 Click on a link in the table to be taken to the respective product's page.
 All of these products are complete packages that include the interface board, cables, and power supply (when required for operation).
 Other characteristics common to all include:

 Control the movement of any of these devices by pressing buttons on the interface board, through computer control via the Elliptec software package that is available for download, or by sending simple signals to digital lines on the device PCB.
-All of these methods can be used to simultaneously control mixed networks of up to 16 individual devices.

 Click to see the Separate Components of the ELL9K Bundle